mobxjs/mobx/README.md

 If your environment doesn't support decorator syntax, don't worry.
 You can read [here](http://mobxjs.github.io/mobx/best/decorators.html) about how to set them up.
 Or you can skip them altoghether, as MobX can be used fine without decorator _syntax_, by leveraging the _decorate_ utility.
-Many MobX users prefer the slightly more concise decorator syntax.
+Many MobX users prefer the slightly more concise decorator syntax, but the following snippet achieves the same:

 ```javascript
 import { decorate, observable } from "mobx"